Semiclassical states for coupled nonlinear Schr\"{o}dinger equations with a critical frequency

 The rest of this paper is organized as follows.
-In section 2, we introduce a variational setting of our problem and present some preliminary results about the extended problem.
-Section 3 is devoted to the study of positive ground state solutions of the limit problem (\ref{question3}).
-Section 4 is devoted to the proof of Theorem \ref{Theorem 1.1.} and Theorem \ref{Theorem 1.2.}.
+In Section 2, we introduce a variational setting of our problem and present some preliminary results about the extended problem.
+Section 3 is devoted to the study of positive ground state solutions of problem (\ref{question3}).
+Section 4 is devoted to the proof of Theorem \ref{Theorem 1.1.}.
+Section 5 is devoted to the proof of Theorem \ref{Theorem 1.2.}.

-\s {Preliminaries} {2.\arabic{equation}} To prove the main results, we use the following notations:\
+\s {Preliminaries} {2.\arabic{equation}} To prove the main results, we use the following notations.\